Frequently Asked Questions

 What are the most common travel nurse specialties?

 The most common travel nurse specialties include ICU, ER, OR, telemetry, labor and delivery, NICU, PICU, pediatrics, and cath lab.
-Many agencies also support step-down, med-surg, and other high-demand specialties.
-Available roles vary based on location and current hospital needs.
+Many agencies also staff step-down, med-surg, and telemetry float positions based on hospital demand.

 What makes one travel nurse agency better than another?

-Top travel nurse agencies stand out through transparent communication, personalized recruiter support, competitive pay, strong benefits, and efficient credentialing.
-Many also offer loyalty rewards and referral bonuses to recognize long-term or high-performing travelers.
+The best travel nurse agencies stand out through transparent communication, personalized recruiter guidance, and efficient credentialing and compliance.

 Do travel nurses get free housing or a stipend?